lab1092/blender-manual_ja/manual/physics/cloth.rst

    but a close-up of a cape or blouse on a character should have this enabled.
 Quality
-   For higher self-collision quality just increase the :guilabel:`Quality` and more self collision layers can be solved.
+   For higher self-collision quality just increase the *Quality* and more self collision layers can be solved.
-   Just keep in mind that you need to have at least the same :guilabel:`Collision Quality` value as the :guilabel:`Quality` value.
+   Just keep in mind that you need to have at least the same *Collision Quality* value as the *Quality* value.
 Distance
-   If you encounter problems, you could also change the :guilabel:`Min Distance` value for the self-collisions.
+   If you encounter problems, you could also change the *Min Distance* value for the self-collisions.
    The best value is 0.75; for fast things you better take 1.0.
 The value 0.5 is quite risky (most likely many penetrations) but also gives some speedup.